CGHSRobotics/Blackjack-Mk1/README.md

 ### Controller Text How to Use

 Controller text is set with a row, a starting column, length of total string and a label string + a value. value is converted into string automatically to fill void.
-This allows you to section off arreas of the controller screen into blocks to ensure there is no overcrowding
+This allows you to section off areas of the controller screen into blocks to ensure there is no overcrowding

 ex:
 ```